Klgibsonjr/readme-generator-nodejs/SampleREADME.md

   ## Description

-  A node.js application that use inquirer to prompt users via the CLI to generat a professional README.md.
+  A node.js application that uses inquirer to prompt users via the CLI to generate a professional README.

   ---